 Capabilities and resourcing are among the top challenges for enterprise app development.
-In many cases, enterprise organizations don’t have the internal bandwidth for in-house development and find it difficult to identify and source the required roles to build a mobile app.
+In many cases, enterprise organizations don’t have the internal bandwidth for in-house development and find it challenging to identify and source the required roles to build a mobile app.

 It’s becoming more common for enterprises to adopt a mixed-sourcing model to deliver mobile applications.
-This way they can use their internal teams to focus on areas where they excel and outsource for additional expertise.
+This way, they can use their internal teams to focus on areas where they excel and outsource for additional expertise.

-Mobile is new territory for many enterprises, and requires specific talent; however, the answer is not as simple as “hire more people.”
+Mobile is still relatively new territory for many enterprises, and requires specific talent; however, the answer is not as simple as “hire more people.”
 The demand for top tech talent is high, and enterprises are competing with mobile-first startups that are challenging their business.
 Many enterprises are having trouble finding mobile team members with the requisite skills to deliver apps.

 Outsourcing development, or supplementing your existing team with mixed sourcing is an efficient way to leverage specific skills that are in short supply.
 If you don’t necessarily need full-time developers, outsourcing allows you to tap into skills as required.

 There are some risks involved when developing an app entirely in-house.
 The success of your product falls solely on the skill set of your internal team, and without adequate preparation, you risk wasting time and money.